Ajay Kumar Tripathi: Education and Service Law

 In Dr. Pramod Kumar Singh v.
-The State of Bihar & Ors. a writ petition was filed for quashing the appointment of two vice-chancellors, namely of Veer Kunwar Singh University, Arrah and Magadh University, Bodh Gaya on the ground that the appointment made by the Chancellor of the Universities of Bihar was in violation of Section 10(2) of the Bihar Universities Act, 1976.
+The State of Bihar & Ors. a writ petition was filed for quashing the appointment of two vice-chancellors, of Veer Kunwar Singh University, Arrah and Magadh University, on the ground that the appointment made by the Chancellor of the Universities of Bihar was in violation of Section 10(2) of the Bihar Universities Act, 1976.

-Before the Supreme Court’s judicial intervention in August 2013, unlike the University Grants Commission Regulation, there was no statutory requirement under earlier versions of the concerned State legislations (Bihar State Universities Act, 1976, Patna University Act, 1976) for constituting a Search Committee to shortlist a panel of likely candidates from which the Chancellor would have appointed vice-chancellors in consultation with the State government.
-The court held that the word ‘consultation’ in the statute implied effective and conclusive deliberation on a subject.
+Before the Supreme Court's judicial intervention in August 2013, unlike the University Grants Commission Regulation, there was no statutory requirement under earlier versions of the concerned State legislations (Bihar State Universities Act, 1976, Patna University Act, 1976) for constituting a Search Committee to shortlist a panel of likely candidates from which the Chancellor would have appointed vice-chancellors in consultation with the State government.
+The court held that the word 'consultation' in the statute implied effective and conclusive deliberation on a subject.
 It should be duly recorded, unlike an informal chat.
-Justice Tripathi judicially determined the legal force of the term ‘consultation’ under Section 10(2) pertaining to the appointment of vice-chancellors in Bihar universities.
-Consultation with the State is a must.
-Consultation with the State must be effective.
-Consultation also means placing of materials between the consulting and the consulted party.
-There has to be proper deliberations by producing all materials duly recorded to show that such exercise was carried out and there was application of mind with regard to all those persons who may be otherwise eligible.
-If all these elements are missing and there is no evidence in this regard in existence, then the Court will have no hesitation in recording that any appointment made, may be at the behest or at the level of the Chancellor, would be in clear breach of the requirements of Section 10(2) of the Act.There was no absolute power of the Chancellor to make an appointment to the post of Vice-Chancellor or Pro-Vice Chancellor at his level without consultation with the State within the meaning of the law.
+Justice Tripathi judicially determined the legal force of the term 'consultation' under Section 10(2) pertaining to the appointment of vice-chancellors in Bihar universities.
+There was no absolute power of the Chancellor to make an appointment to the post of Vice-Chancellor or Pro-Vice Chancellor at his level without consultation with the State within the meaning of the law.
 Therefore, on finding no evidence of consultation of the Chancellor with the state government, Justice Tripathi quashed the appointments.
-Commenting on the responsibility of the State and the Chancellor in improving the quality of higher education, Justice Tripathi observed that: This Court has the unpleasant task of reminding both the State as well as the Chancellor that the time has come to put their head together and make a determined effort to pull the higher education out of the morass it is in.
-They can do wee bit of service by appointing non-controversial, competent, honest persons with impeccable reputation having due diligence to run the affairs of the Universities specially on the post of Vice-Chancellors and Pro-Vice-Chancellors by adhering to the requirements of the law as envisaged under Section 10(2) of the Act and getting rid of ad hoc arrangements.